Cbot-XRPL/URI-Token-Remit/README.md

 ## URI Token Mint Hook for Xahau Network

-This C hook is desgined to automasly distribute RWA (real world asssts) or NFTs based on the Xahau hook rule engine.
-This hook is ideal for use in real estate transactions or in the sale of digital products.
-You can find our Fine Art Agent example of this hook on Mainnet at address: and our Rental Contracts Rule engine on testnet installed at address:.
+This C hook is desgined to automasly distribute RWA or NFTs based on the Xahau hook rule engine.
+This hook could pontintally be use in rental transactions or in the sale of digital products.
+You can find our Fine Art Vault example of this hook on Mainnet at address: and our Campsite Rental Tickets on testnet installed at address:.

 ## What Does This Hook do

 The hook is installed on an account.
 URI's can then be added/removed from the hook state via an invoke transactions.
-The hook primary HOOKON fuction is activated when a payment is sent to the account it is installed on. the hook will check a ruleset, mint a URI token, and send it to payees account.
+The hook primary fuction is activated when a payment is sent to the account it is installed on. the hook will check a ruleset, mint a URI token, and send it to payees account.

+## Installing the hook